 Thank you for your interest in the process of becoming a board certified veterinarian in the American College of Animal Welfare.
-This version of the ACAW Applicant's Packet provides information relative to the ACAW process of becoming board certified using an Alternate Route program.
-This route is intended for individuals who have some but not all of their requirements already completed and those who are not intending or unable to be in a traditional animal welfare residency training program at a university.
-The Packet will be updated periodically to provide you with the most current information.
+This version of the ACAW Applicant's Packet provides information those individuals accepted into an ACAW recognized Training Route program at a university.
+It contains information relative to the process and will be updated periodically to provide you with the most current information.
 There are several sections, with each intended to provide you with information needed at different stages of your quest.
 Updated forms are also being posted on the website.